 Can you give us a brief history of Inxmail?
 When was the platform founded, by whom, has the business model evolved since the beginning of the adventure?

-Inxmail was founded in Germany in 1999 by Martin Bucher and Peter Ziras, two software engineers who are still at the head of the group today, which boasts over 1,500 customers in 20 countries, as well as three direct subsidiaries in Italy (2007), Australia (2009) and France (2011).Our email marketing platform, Inxmail Professional, has been around since 2001 and has been developed in Java, offering our customers unrivalled functional richness and speed of execution.
+Inxmail was founded in Germany in 1999 by Martin Bucher and Peter Ziras, two IT engineers who are still at the head of the group today, which boasts over 1,500 customers in 20 countries, as well as three direct subsidiaries in Italy (2007), Australia (2009) and France (2011).
+Our email marketing platform, Inxmail Professional, has been in existence since 2001 and is developed in Java, offering our customers unrivalled functional richness and speed of execution.
 Inxmail Professional also comes with an extended API (SDK) in PHP5, .Net and of course Java, which today enables the platform to be interconnected with numerous third-party systems such as CRM tools (Apps for Salesforce CRM and Microsoft Dynamics CRM) and e-commerce solutions (RBS Change, Magento, OXID e-sales, Hybris, Intershop...).

 What makes Inxmail unique?
 What makes you different from other players in this very competitive market?

-As you rightly point out, the market is highly competitive, with multiple players identifying themselves as "routers", "multi-channel platforms", "emailing solutions", "360° solutions"... there's no shortage of names and superlatives, just like the core businesses, which differ greatly from one player to another.
+As you rightly point out, the market is highly competitive, with multiple players identifying themselves as "routers", "multi-channel platforms", "emailing solutions", "360° solutions"... there's no shortage of names and superlatives, just like the core businesses, which differ greatly from one player to the next.
 Nevertheless, it's a good idea to distinguish the different types of solutions into 3 categories:

 1. Emailing solutions, the mass mailing approach of the early 2000s